k-stanistr-wel/Molcas2Molden/README.md

 ```
 The program will detect the files and run the conversion.

 For multiple file runs, ensure you have all the INPORB files and the single HDF5 file from your molcas calculation in a directory.
-Then run the m2m.py script:
+Then run the m2m.py script as normal:
 ```
 python3 m2m.py
 ```